 The Scottish Government recognises climate change will have far-reaching effects on Scotland's economy, its people and its environment and is determined to play its part in tackling these challenges.

 The world-leading Climate Change (Scotland) Act was passed unanimously by the Scottish Parliament in 2009.
-Scottish Government emission reduction targets are to reduce national greenhouse gas emissions from a 1990 baseline by 42% by 2020 and 80% in 2050.
+Scottish Government emission reduction targets were updated by the 2019 Emissions Reductions Act and commit Scotland to reduce national greenhouse gas emissions by 75% by 2030 (from a 1990 baseline) and to be net zero by 2045.

 Climate Change Adaption

 Climate Adaptation means anticipating the impacts of climate change and taking appropriate action to reduce any threats or make the most of any opportunities that may arise.

 By planning and preparing for the change now, Scotland will be better placed to build resilience to predicted negative effects and to take advantage of any opportunities this change might bring.

 Adapting to the consequences of a changing climate requires appropriate action, based on assessments of risk and vulnerability.
 Scotland’s statutory Climate Change Adaptation Programme addresses the risks identified for Scotland in the UK Climate Change Risk Assessment (CCRA).
 A summary of the assessment for Scotland is also available.